JMCCROWELL/designing-dungeons/docs/chapter3.md

 Importantly, the "ecology" of the dungeon includes not only naturalistic predator/prey dynamics, but the *relationships* between these factions as they work against or with each other.
 The Order of the Brainworm's goals are in direct opposition of the Void Monks, who seek to eliminate conscious thought in the Wide World (for only then can G-d stop dreaming and awaken).
 Both are opposed by the Templars of Mythrys, who wish to conquer the Underworld.
 Clever players can exploit the tensions created by the criss-cross of opposing goals.

+{: .josh }
+Continued examples from my parallel work in this lesson.

 Taking a look at the important NPCs we sketched out in the previous step, it feels as if there are several singular characters.
 How might we expand these characters' connections?

 First, it feels as if the rat pope and guardian golem's goals might be aligned.
 They might not be enough to be considered a faction in their own right, but it's good to think about how these NPCs are allies.